Australia and Brunei

 - The transparent plastic bag is to be presented for screening at the security screening point by separating it from other hand baggage such as coats and laptop computers.

 - Each passenger is permitted to carry only one such bag.

 - Reasonable amount of medicines and baby milk/foods are exempted from the requirements stated in items 1, 2 and 3, but they are to be presented for screening at the security screening point.

-- All liquids, gels, aerosols and the like bought from the duty-free shops at the airport or on board aircraft are exempted from the requirements stated in items 1, 2 and 3, but they will be packed in a transparent sealed plastic bag without and must not show any signs of reopening after buying.
-The receipts will be clearly displayed and the date of purchase must coincide with the day of travel of normal, transit or transfer passengers.
+- LAGs items bought from duty-free shops at the airport or on board the aircraft are exempted from the requirements stated in items 1, 2 and 3, but they are to be packed in a transparent sealed plastic bag and must not show any signs of reopening after buying.
+The receipts are be clearly displayed and the date of purchase must coincide with the day of travel.